 Business relationships with 3rd persons wishing to get business from the Company through bribery or corruption have to be terminated.

 A gift is a product generally given by customers or persons with which a business relationship is established as a means of thanking or commercial courtesy and which does not require a financial payment.

 All kinds of gifts offered or given to third persons by the Company must be offered in public, with good faith and unconditionally.
 Principles regarding gifts which can be given within this scope and recording thereof have been made written in the Company’s Code of Business Ethics under the Principles of "Giving and Accepting Gifts”.

-The same principles under the Company’s Code of Business Ethics apply for accepting a gift and no gift must be certainly accepted apart from the symbolic gifts included in these principles, with low financial value.
+The same principles under the Company’s Code of Business Ethics apply for accepting a gift and no gift must be certainly accepted apart from the symbolic gifts included in these principles, with low financial value (maximum limit has been set as 300 TL per case; 1.500 TL within one year).
 In addition, even within this scope, gift acceptance must not become frequent and the Human Resource Department and Senior Management have to be informed about the gift by the employee who accept gift through his/her supervisor.

 6.3 Facilitation Payments